-- Validate that the news may be a lot to take in but that you want to help them take action and team up on making a summer learning plan. - · Share that while you are the teacher, the child's achievement is a result of many other factors including the disruption to learning during the pandemic.
-It's an issue millions of students across the country are facing, which is why there are resources available to help this summer. - Assure them they have already done the hard part by getting informed about their child's progress, and now you can work together to get their child back on track.
+- Validate that the news may be a lot to take in but that you want to help them take action and team up on making a learning plan. - Share that while you are the teacher, the child's achievement is a result of many other factors including the disruption to learning during the pandemic.
+It's an issue millions of students across the country are facing, which is why there are resources available to help. - Assure them they have already done the hard part by getting informed about their child's progress, and now you can work together to get their child back on track.

-MY CHILD'S SUMMER LEARNING PLAN
+MY CHILD'S LEARNING PLAN

-What are the most important things I can do to help my child reach their learning goals over the summer?
+What are the most important things I can do to help my child reach their learning goals this year?

-- Use this simple 3-step Parent-Teacher Planning Tool to co-create a summer learning plan with families.
-It helps you share your observations alongside end-of-year benchmark data and classroom grades so that families know which skills to focus on during the break.
-It also provides a space for families to jot down what they should share with summer program leaders and/or tutors so that they can best support their child. - Share ideas on how to create a positive and fun learning environment at home, such as: - " Provide a quiet space where your child can work.
+- Use this simple 3-step Parent-Teacher Planning Tool to co-create a plan with families.
+It helps guide conversations by beginning with parent observations/input then sharing benchmark data and teacher observations to inform a focused plan that maximizes classroom and home learning. - Share ideas on how to create a positive and fun learning environment at home, such as: - " Provide a quiet space where your child can work.
 If you have more than one child, create a schedule of when each child can use the space. - " Be positive and praise your child for working hard and completing assignments.
 Celebrate successes like learning something new that was once hard for them. - " Ask your child to explain what they are learning (make it fun by having them "teach you" or other family members!). - " Monitor your child's learning.
-For example, as much as possible, pay attention to how they are completing their summer learning work/activities. - " Ask summer program leaders and/or tutors for help when you have questions or see your child needs more support. - " Encourage your child to read as much as they can.
+For example, as much as possible, notice how they are completing their homework and learning activities. - " Ask after school program leaders and/or tutors for help when you have questions or see your child needs more support. - " Encourage your child to read as much as they can.
 In addition to assigned reading, let your child pick what they read.
 Talk with your child about what they are reading.